-In the below example (which has been customized for this document) a user can create an activity and set up whether or not the activity is recurring.
+In the below example, taken from the Activity screen, a user can create an activity and set up whether or not the activity is recurring.

-Note the pencil circled above?
-By clicking on this pencil, the user can configure how the the activity repeats.
-The right side panel opens up and a dropdown appears with different options for repeating:
+By clicking on the pencil icon, shown in the above image, the user can configure how the the activity repeats.
+The right side panel opens up with a dropdown with different options for repeating.

 There are four options by which an activity can repeat:

 For all of them, you can select a start date, a time duration, and an end date.
-The below image shows you a side by side comparison of each of the types of repeats.
+The below image shows a side-by-side comparison of each of the types of repeats.

 How Does Recurrence Work in Method?

 Every activity, regardless of whether or not it is recurring, has a field called Recurrence Type.
-If you were to show this field on an activities grid, you would see a normal activity has the type OneTime.
+The below image shows a customized view of the Activities app with the Recurrence Type field (you will not normally find this field on the grid).

 When a user creates an activity and sets it up with recurrence, they are making one activity with a recurrence type of series.
 Doing so automatically generate all the activities for that series giving them a recurrence type of occurrence.